sensedeep/senselogs/README.md

 ```

 As you define additional levels via addLevels or setLevels, additional methods will be added to your logger instance.

-### Typescript and Custom Levels

-If you are defining custom levels, you will need to augment the class definition to add your custom level method signatures.

 ### References